miguelhincapie/CustomBottomSheetBehavior/README.md

 ## Motivation
-Spend more than 3 days looking snipet of code or stackoverflow answers about it with no lucky.
+Spend more than 3 days looking snipet of code or stackoverflow answers about it with no luck.

 ## Help or improvements
 Do you want to help?